genophenoenvo/terraref-datasets/README.md

 - Alternatively, you can go back to the Discovery Environment and select the `Analyses` button.
 You will see the app running and can choose from the (three dots) menu to `Complete and save outputs`.
 All output files will be saved under your personal analyses folder, with the rest of your data in the Discovery Environment.

 Note: you may only have two analyses running at one time

-If you have any questions, let me know!